hopewellnhlakaniphogumede-web/LEKKADEALL/hardening_progress.md

 - No migration, RLS, grant, policy, database-function, database-test, or webhook change or weakening.

 The exact-address step and publication remain blocked until a separately reviewed encryption boundary and complete backend public-field validation are verified.

+#### CI-verified blocked-feature confirmations

+- **Exact address:** no exact-address input, ciphertext production, storage call, read, reveal, map, GPS, or geolocation flow was added.
+- **Publishing:** no request publication route, button, or `customer_publish_request(...)` call was added.
+- **Provider bidding:** no provider onboarding, open-request feed, bid form, bid submission, bid acceptance, or withdrawal action was added.
+- **Booking:** no booking creation, confirmation, completion, timeline mutation, or address reveal was added.
+- **Payment:** no real or mock checkout action, payment-method form, cash/off-platform option, payment mutation, or provider payment integration was added.
+- **Refund and payout:** no refund request/decision, payout, release, settlement, or reconciliation control was added.
+- **Dispute:** no dispute creation, evidence, decision, or status mutation was added.
+- **Admin:** no `/admin` route, admin dashboard, admin credential, or privileged function call was added.
+- **Profile editing:** no profile update form, direct profile write, provider-profile edit, or role/status mutation was added.
+- **Database security:** no migration, RLS policy, grant, database policy, database function, database test, or webhook was changed.
+- **Real provider integrations:** no real payment, identity, address/map, notification, support, or other external-provider SDK, credential, API call, or adapter was added.